1 Context and Positioning

 1.1.2 Molecular mechanism of contraction

-1 Here we present the classical Lymn-Taylor cycle, which contains four steps.
+1 LYMN, R. W. and TAYLOR, E. W. Mechanism of Adenosine Triphosphate Hydrolysis by Actomyosin.
+Biochemistry.
+1971, Vol. 10, no. 25, p.
+4617–4624.
+DOI dvbcct.
+Here we present the classical Lymn-Taylor cycle, which contains four steps.
 Since their fundamental 1971 publication, numerous tudies on the molecular mechanism of force generation have contributed to the refinement of this cycle.
-See for instance the review by Houdusse and Sweeney (2016).
+See for instance the review by HOUDUSSE, Anne and SWEENEY, H. Lee How Myosin Generates Force on Actin Filaments.
+Trends in Biochemical Sciences.
+2016, Vol. 41, no. 12, p.
+989–997.
+DOI f9c8jf.

 The collective actin-myosin interactions, which generate antagonistically oriented working strokes inside each sarcomere, is ultimately responsible for the macroscopic contraction of the muscle fibers.